fenguoerbian/notes/readme.md

 - MDD and related concepts in testing

-- Some Bayesian concepts, such as prior/posterior distribution, prior/posterior predictive distribution and credible interval.
+- Some Bayesian concepts, such as prior/posterior distribution, prior/posterior predictive distribution and different methods to get credible interval.

 - BOIN and BLRM in early stage design, for single agent or combo agents.